-20 T 21 Trust (the " Fund ") as an individual entity.
-The Fund is a registered management investments scheme and is domiciled 26 in Australia.
-The Fund and was constituted on 25 July 2017, registered with the Australian Securities and Investments 30 Commission (" ASIC ") on 26 July 2017, commenced operations on 5 October 2017 and its units commenced trading on the 31 Australian Securities Exchange ("ASX") (ASX: MXT) on 32 9 October 2017.
+These financial statements cover Metrics Master Income Trust (the "Fund") as an individual entity.
+The Fund is a registered management investments scheme and is domiciled in Australia.
+The Fund was constituted on 25 July 2017, registered with the Australian Securities and Investments Commission ("ASIC") on 26 July 2017, commenced operations on 5 October 2017 and its units commenced trading on the Australian Securities Exchange ("ASX") (ASX: MXT) on 9 October 2017.
 The Fund will terminate in accordance with the provisions of the Fund's Constitution ("Constitution").

-33 The Trust Company (RE Services) Limited (ABN 45 003 278 831, 34 AFSL 235 150) is the responsible entity of the Fund (the "Responsible Entity").
-The Responsible Entity's registered office 34 is Level 18 Angel Place, 123 Pitt Street, Sydney, NSW 2000.
-34 The Investment Manager of the Fund is Metrics Credit Partners Pty Ltd (AFSL 416 146) (the " Investment Manager ").
-The Custodian of the Fund is Perpetual Corporate 35 Trust Limited (the "Custodian").
-35 The Fund's investment strategy is to create a diversified exposure to Australian corporate loans generally reflecting 37 activity in the corporate loan market and diversified by 37 borrower, industry and credit quality.
-Through active portfolio risk management, the Investment Manager seeks to preserve 37 investor capital.
-Amounts raised by the Fund are invested in the MCP Wholesale Investments Trust.
-The MCP Wholesale 37 Investments Trust invests directly in wholesale funds or directly in investment assets.
+The Trust Company (RE Services) Limited (ABN 45 003 278 831, AFSL 235 150) is the responsible entity of the Fund (the "Responsible Entity").
+The Responsible Entity's registered office is Level 18 Angel Place, 123 Pitt Street, Sydney, NSW 2000.

+The Investment Manager of the Fund is Metrics Credit Partners Pty Ltd (AFSL 416 146) (the "Investment Manager").

+The Custodian of the Fund is Perpetual Corporate Trust Limited (the "Custodian").

+The Fund's investment strategy is to create a diversified exposure to Australian corporate loans generally reflecting activity in the corporate loan market and diversified by borrower, industry and credit quality.
+Through active portfolio risk management, the Investment Manager seeks to preserve investor capital.
+Amounts raised by the Fund are invested in MCP Wholesale Investments Trust.
+MCP Wholesale Investments Trust invests directly in wholesale funds or directly in investment assets.